Fibromyalgia, Multiple Sclerosis, Osteoporosis, Osteoarthritis these are just a few of the conditions.

+We are able to orthopaedically assess you to see how your all over body pain condition is effecting your mobility and to see which muscles and joints are being impacted.
 We will then work to restore the structural balance to take pressure off the weak or inflamed areas of pain in your body.
 This in turn can help to release pressure that may have initially contributed to cause your problem.

 Mood swings have various causes including low blood sugar, hormonal imbalances, and toxicity.
 Reflexology and kinesiology treatments can be very beneficial in helping to bring homeostasis (balance) to the body so that the client will feel more in control and equipped to positively get on with their life.

 This is an impingement of the median nerve, usually due to overuse of the wrist which causes a narrowing of the carpal tunnel, creating an inflammation of nerves and tendons of the forearm and wrist.

 The pain may be local to the wrist, but it can also be due to tightness of muscles and fascia in the neck and shoulders.
 Symptoms can vary from tenderness, to tingling and numbness in the hands and fingers.

 Carpal tunnel can be caused by sports, activities where the wrist is used for support, or commonly office works such as continuous use of a computer keyboard.